bourharas/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 1. If you used the same logic described in this lab, your Data Flow should will written 737 rows to your SQL DW.
 You can go into [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) to verify the pipeline worked correctly and see what got written.

     ![Querying the results in SQL Server Management Studio](Linked_Image_Files/M07-E03-T05-img02.png)

+## If time permits

+> **Note**: If you have completed the labs so far and there is time, ask the instructor if you can do exercise 4.
+It is an example of Using Azure Data Factory and Databricks.

 ## Exercise 4: Azure Data Factory and Databricks